geckoflume/FoodIST-Server/README.md

 - Setup the [utils/PictureUploader.php] to define where the dish pictures will be stored.
 - Setup the [utils/Database.php] using your database connexion data.
 - Then, load the [init.sql] script in your corresponding database (eg: `mysql -u root -p foodist < init.sql`).
-- Finally, configure your web server as follow
+- Finally, configure your web server as following

 ### How to configure Apache